Shuraski/Vinman/README.md

 ## Licenses

 This project is distributed under the MIT License.
-The full text of the license for this project can be found in the `LICENSE` file.
+The full text of the license for this project can be found in the `THIRD_PARTY_LICENSES` folder.

 Additionally, this project makes use of third-party software that is licensed under the following terms: